EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 Any fixed hyperparameters to be used if a SKLL model is chosen to build the scoring model.
 This should be a dictionary with the names of the hyperparameters as the keys.
-To determine what hyperparameters are available for the SKLL learner you chose, consult the scikit-learn documentation for the learner with the same name.
-This is because hyperparameter names are defined for scikit-learn estimators and SKLL just passes them through.
+To determine what hyperparameters are available for the SKLL learner you chose, consult the scikit-learn documentation for the learner with the same name as well as the `SKLL documentation <https://skll.readthedocs.io/en/latest/run_experiment.html#fixed-parameters-optional>`_.
+Any values you specify here will override both the scikit-learn and SKLL defaults.
 The values for a key can be string, integer, float, or boolean depending on what the hyperparameter expects.
 Note that if this option is specified with the :ref:`built-in linear regression models <builtin_models>`, it will simply be ignored.

 .. _skll_objective: